deniscaguilar/dca-company-service/README.md

 # DCA COMPANY SERVICE

-It's an RESTful service responsible for manipulating data of the companies.
+It's a RESTful service responsible for mmanipulating companies' data.

-In this application, I embeded application server and database.
+In this application, there is an embedded application server and a database.

-This is a application that run a Spring Boot application on Heroku.
+This application is running under Spring Boot and it's deployed on Heroku.
 You can test the application [here](https://dca-company-web.herokuapp.com).

-**Note that it is only running on a free dyno in the heroku, so it may take some time before it responds.**
+**Note that it is running on a free dyno in the heroku, so it may take some time before it responds.**

 ## Used Technologies

 **1. Java version 8.**

-**2. Google Guava:** Used for define preconditions for the validations.
+**2. Google Guava:** It's used for define preconditions for the validations.

-**3. JPA / Hibernate:** For mapping persistent entities in domains objects.
+**3. JPA / Hibernate:** Mapping persistent entities in domains objects.

-**4. Lombok:** For generation of the getters, setters, toString and hashCode.
+**4. Lombok:** Generation of the getters, setters, toString and hashCode.

-**5. Bean Validations:** Framework for definion of rules of validation in JPA entities by annotations.
+**5. Bean Validations:** Framework used for rules validations in JPA entities using annotations.

-**6. Logback:** For generation of logs.
+**6. Logback:** Generation of logs.

-**7. Spring Data JPA:** Tecnologia utilizada gerar parte do código relacionado a camada de persistência.
-Na aplicação foi escrito os contratos de persistência, que realizam a criação dos comandos de manipulação (CRUD), consultas simples e complexas.
+**7. Spring Data JPA:** It's used to generate part of the code of the persistence layer.
+In the application was described the persistence contracts,performing the creation of manipulation's command (CRUD) and queries simple and complex.

 **8. Spring Web MVC:** Web Framework used as MVC solution for definition of components following the REST architecture model.

 **9. Jackson:** API for convert the Java data in Json and vice versa.

 **10. Thymeleaf:** Engine for generation of web pages based in the definition of templates and fragments.
-I use for the integration to Spring Web MVC and for create HTML pages of the application.
+I use it for the integration between Spring Web MVC and HTML pages.

-**11. JQuery:** Access the REST layer by Ajax, responsible by the data manipulation in the HTML structure.
+**11. JQuery:** Access the REST layer by Ajax, responsible for the data manipulation in the HTML structure.

-**12. Bootstrap:** CSS solution to facilitate the construction of the layout of the HTML pages.
+**12. Bootstrap:** CSS solution to facilitate the layer view construction.

 ## Additional Technologies